MohammedAl-Rasheed/MohammedAl-Rasheed/README.md

 	- ✍️ Create solutions for past ECOO programming contest and place decently well in the 2021 contest
 	- 📖 Learn more about Binary Exploitation

-## 🏆 Awards achieved from the past years
+## 🏆 Awards achieved in the last 12 months
 - Received a top 25% distinctions award in the **Canadian Senior Mathematics Exam 2020** offered by the University of Waterloo.
 - Received a top 25% distinctions award in the **Canadian Computing Competition 2021** offered by the University of Waterloo.
 - Placed 23rd out 6215 teams globaly in the **picoCTF Competition**.